bayesianbrad/bayesianbrad.github.io/posts/2019_the-phd-life.md

 <p> Okay, we've gone through the fears and emotions that you may, and most definitely will feel during a PhD.
 It can all seem a little gloomy, but how do we prepare ourselves and how do we get back in control of our emotions, so that we can dictate the situation and not them?
-Because a PhD and research in general is a great thing to do, especially when you are the one in control.</p>
+Because a PhD and research, in general, is a great thing to do, especially when you are the one in control.</p>

 <h4 id="experience">Controlling your Emotions and Fears</h4>